Siddhayatan: The Tirtha

 Siddhayatan Tirth has an 11,000 sq ft Tirthankara Mandir, which includes both Shwetambar and Digambar murtis of the 24 Jain Tirthankaras, with 6 main statues, the largest being Parshvanath, which is also the largest Jain statue in the United States.
-In the smaller temples, it has Godess Saraswati, Godess Lakshmi, and Lord Ganesha.
+In the smaller temples, it has Goddess Saraswati, Goddess Lakshmi, and Lord Ganesha.
 In the pilgrimage site, it features a 73” statue of Adinath, 73” sitting meditation statue of Shiva, 7 ft 5” statue of Gommteshwar Bahubali.